xythobuz/xythobuz.github.io/input/blog/2026/2026_07_04_scooter_battery.md

 With these 2.85Ah cells, arranged as 6 in parallel, the resulting capacity of the pack is `17Ah`.
 And the 13 strings of these in series give a nominal voltage of `48V`.

-# Fuse Update
+## Fuse Update

 After building the battery I noticed that UL certified batteries are required to have a fuse or some other mechanism to prevent thermal runaway events.
 The BMS has short-circuit-protection, but I guess adding an actual fuse may help in some cases.
 So I bought some [40A fuses and a matching fuse block](https://de.aliexpress.com/item/1005005885492561.html) from AliExpress.
 Turns out they are way bigger than I expected.
-Reading the specs before buying may be helpful, lesson learned.
+Reading the specs before buying may be helpful, lesson learned... 😅

 <!--%
 lightgallery([